temporalio/documentation/docs/concept-overview.md

 If so, you are likely familiar with the mixture of stateless services, databases, cron jobs, and queuing systems that is the modern approach to building such applications.

-But these types of systems often come with a number of problems.
+However, these types of systems often come with a number of problems.
-It can be quite difficult to maintain the health of all the individual components.
+It can be quite difficult to maintain the health of each individual component.
-And there is usually a large investment that has to be made in infrastructure that can visualize the health of the overall system, define timeouts, and orchestrate retries.
+Moreover, there is usually a large investment that has to be made in infrastructure to visualize the health of the overall system, define timeouts, and orchestrate retries.
-Scaling and maintaining these systems is challenging and costly.
+Scaling and maintaining these systems is challenging and costly effort.

 ## The Temporal solution

 The Temporal solution is a fault-oblivious stateful programming model that hides or abstracts most of the complexities mentioned above.

-Watch this 2 minute video to get a better sense of what that means:
+Watch this 2-minute video to get a better sense of what that means:

 <ResponsivePlayer url='https://www.youtube.com/watch?v=f-18XztyN6c'/>